-The proposal is a prescriptive measure and would affect all multifamily dwelling units that are new construction and additions.
-This requirement would not affect alterations.
-Many existing multifamily buildings have no whole dwelling unit ventilation (e.g., operable windows, but no continuous exhaust or balanced ventilation system).
-Adding an ERV or HRV - which may include adding ductwork if the dwelling unit does not have forced air heating or cooling - could be costly and difficult because of existing space constraints (e.g., less space for soffits for ductwork).
+This requirement only affects alterations that replace ventilation equipment in low-rise multifamily units (under existing language in Section 150.2).
+Many existing multifamily buildings have no whole dwelling unit ventilation and use operable windows, but no continuous exhaust or balanced ventilation system.
+Adding an ERV or HRV-which may include adding ductwork if the dwelling unit does not have forced air heating or cooling-could be costly and difficult because of existing space constraints (e.g., less space for soffits for ductwork).

-Any project that is not subject to this requirement, but chooses to install an ERV or HRV, would not be subject to the prescriptive minimum sensible recovery efficiency proposed.
-For example, for newly constructed multifamily dwelling units in Climate Zones 3-10 or units that use compartmentalization to meet the requirements of Section 150.0(o)1E or Section 120.1(b)2Aivb, the prescriptive baseline ventilation system would not include heat recovery.
+Any project that is not subject to this requirement, but chooses to install an ERV or HRV, would not be subject to the prescriptive minimum SRE proposed.
+For example, for newly constructed multifamily dwelling units in Climate Zones 3-10 or units that use compartmentalization to meet the requirements of Section 150.0(o)1E or Section

+120.1(b)2Aivb, the prescriptive baseline ventilation system would not include heat recovery.